We are closely monitoring the effects of COVID-19. Important updates for our accreditation and inspection programs can be viewed here.

 - Virtual distributors and manufacturers

-Businesses not currently eligible for a supply chain inspection include United States Food and Drug Administration-registered outsourcing facilities (503B), third-party logistics providers (3PLs), and over-the-counter (OTC) medical device distributors.
+Businesses not currently eligible for a supply chain inspection include United States Food and Drug Administration-registered outsourcing facilities (503B) and over-the-counter (OTC) medical device distributors.

 If a facility engages in a combination of eligible and ineligible activities, it can still have a supply chain inspection.
 For example, a facility that distributes both prescription drugs and OTC medical devices qualifies; however, the inspection will only encompass the prescription drug aspect of operations.